matrix-org/synapse/docs/workers.md

 To make effective use of the workers, you will need to configure an HTTP reverse-proxy such as nginx or haproxy, which will direct incoming requests to the correct worker, or to the main synapse instance.
 See [reverse_proxy.md](reverse_proxy.md) for information on setting up a reverse proxy.

-To enable workers you should create a configuration file for each worker process.
-Each worker configuration file inherits the configuration of the shared homeserver configuration file.
-You can then override configuration specific to that worker, e.g. the HTTP listener that it provides (if any); logging configuration; etc.  You should minimise the number of overrides though to maintain a usable config.
+When using workers, each worker process has its own configuration file which contains settings specific to that worker, such as the HTTP listener that it provides (if any), logging configuration, etc.

-### Shared Configuration

-Next you need to add both a HTTP replication listener, used for HTTP requests between processes, and redis config to the shared Synapse configuration file (`homeserver.yaml`).
+Normally,  the worker processes are configured to read from a shared configuration file as well as the worker-specific configuration files.
+This makes it easier to keep common configuration settings synchronised across all the processes.

+The main process is somewhat special in this respect: it does not normally need its own configuration file and can take all of its configuration from the shared configuration file.

+Normally, only a couple of changes are needed to make an existing configuration file suitable for use with workers.
+First, you need to enable an "HTTP replication listener" for the main process; and secondly, you need to enable redis-based replication.
 For example:

 ```yaml
 # extend the existing `listeners` section.
 This defines the ports that the